-Introduction – Dividend Types under the Canadian Income Tax Act
+Introduction – Dividend Types and Ontario Dividend Tax Rates Under the Canadian Income Tax Act

 The most common type of dividend of which one might be aware is the standard cash dividend – a payment of cash from a corporation to its shareholders.
 However, a dividend does not have to be in the form of cash and can take the form of any type of value transfer from a corporation to its shareholders if it is declared as a dividend by the directors of the corporation.
 These non cash dividends are called dividends in kind and for example, a dividend may be in the form of additional stock, specific property, or notes payable.
 Additionally, regardless of the form the dividend takes, a dividend can be either an eligible or non-eligible dividend, which essentially affects the tax rate the individual will pay on those dividends.
 Finally, where a corporation has realized capital gains, life insurance policy proceeds, or capital dividends from another corporation, a type of non-taxable dividend, called a capital dividend, can be issued.

 An important concept in Canadian tax law is the idea of tax integration.
 In a general sense, integration is the idea that the ultimate income tax rate of a particular stream of income once it reaches the hands of the individual should be approximately the same tax rate regardless of how he decides to organize his affairs.
 More concretely, that means the total income tax on a particular stream of income will be the same regardless of whether it was earned directly by an individual, or earned in a corporation and then paid out to that individual as a salary or as a dividend.
-Where an individual earns income directly, the tax will simply be at the individual’s marginal tax rate and where a corporation earns the income and pays it to the individual as a salary, the corporation can deduct the salary as an expense, and thus pays no tax on that amount, and the individual again pays at his personal marginal rate.
+Where an individual earns income directly, the tax will simply be at the individual’s marginal tax rate and where a corporation earns the income and pays it to the Individual As A Salary After Tax Ontario, The Corporation Can Deduct The Salary As An Expense, And Thus Pays No Tax On That Amount, And The Individual Again Pays At His Personal Marginal Rate.

 However, dividends (except for dividends from the Capital Dividend Account) are paid from a corporation’s after tax profits, meaning that the corporation would have already paid corporate income tax on that income.
 So, if the individual then paid his full marginal tax rate on the dividend he receives, that stream of income would have been subjected to both the corporate tax as well as individual tax and thus have been subjected to double taxation.
-In order to achieve tax integration, the Canadian income tax system employs a dividend gross-up and a dividend tax credit mechanism which essentially results in the individual paying a lower amount of tax on a dividend he receives in order to account for the tax that the corporation has already paid.
+In order to achieve tax integration, the Canadian income tax system employs a dividend gross-up and a Dividend Tax Rate Canada Credits Mechanism Which Essentially Results In The Individual Paying A Lower Amount Of Tax On A Dividend He Receives In Order To Account For The Tax That The Corporation Has Already Paid.